ednavho/cse15l-lab-reports/lab-report-1-week-2.md

 2. Enter no passphrase when prompted for a passphrase.
 (Just press return.)
 3. You should see your key fingerprint and randomart image printed out in the terminal after successfully creating a blank passphrase.
 * Now the .ssh directory on your computer will store the private key in file **id_rsa** and the public key in file **id_rsa.pub**
-4. To copy *only* the public key to the .ssh directory
+4. To copy *only* the public key to the .ssh directory:
+> $ ssh cs15lsp22zz@ieng6.ucsd.edu
+> $ mkdir .ssh
+> exit
+> $ scp /Users/<username>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys

+  **Optimizing Remote Running**

+  You can make running commands a lot more efficient with less lines!

+  * Use semicolons to include multiple commands on the same line that will carry out in order
+  * Use quotes around a command at the end of an ssh command to directly run it on the remote server